 At the Law Office of Cohen & Jaffe, LLP, our attorneys take pride in providing clients with compassionate and unwavering legal representation.
-We understand the complexities of the legal system in injury cases.
+We understand the complexities of the legal system in Long Island personal injury attorney.
 We are each personally committed to helping our clients achieve the most favorable outcome possible.

 One of our founding attorneys, Richard Jaffe, has handled countless accident and personal injury cases over the years, and has recovered numerous million-dollar and multi-million-dollar verdicts and settlements for victims and their families.
 Throughout the course of his successful career, Jaffe has taken many cases to court, making him intimately familiar with all aspects of the civil justice system.

 One of the many things he has learned from his courtroom experience is the importance of dressing the part when going to court.
 This one action on its own can make a significant difference in how you appear to the judge and the jury.
 To share his wisdom, the firm has created a new infographic advising people about how to dress for court.

 Tips on What You Should – and Shouldn’t – Wear to Court

 There are no documented or ironclad rules on what an individual should or shouldn’t wear to court.
 There is, however, basic common sense.
 If you want to make a good impression in court, here are some simple tips about how you should dress:

 - Men should wear either a suit and tie, or long pants and a long-sleeve button-down shirt with a collar.

 - Women should wear either a nice dress, conservative pantsuit or a tasteful blouse and slacks.